-Light blue cells (grey when printed on a monochrome printer) contain table headings, light grey cells contain fields that are fixed for a pattern, and white cells contain values that are specific to the operation.
+Light blue cells (gray when printed on a monochrome printer) contain table headings, light gray cells contain fields that are fixed for a pattern, and white cells contain values that are specific to the operation.

 The subscription keys row is only included in the case of a PubSub operation and lists the subscription key fields (name and type) specified for the operation.

 The message direction denotes the direction of the message relative to the provider of the service and is either IN or OUT.
-So all messages directed towards the provider are IN messages, and all messages directed away from the provider are OUT messages.
+As such, all messages directed towards the provider are IN messages, and all messages directed away from the provider are OUT messages.

 The type signature contains a list of message fields, often a single field referencing an MPS data structure, but in some cases there may be a series of fields each identified by a field name and data type.
 The nullable column indicates whether each of the listed message fields is nullable or not.